ojones44/eloquent-js-book/README.md

 ---

+### In Summary

-Currently, it's not quite like this for me in coding. 😵‍💫
+Currently, getting around issues is not quite as quick for me in coding. 😵‍💫

-This is where the skill and background fundamental knowkledge kicks in.
+This is where I feel that the skill and background fundamental knowkledge kicks in.

 Without it - you can find yourself stuck.
 I started to feel the same way about using React.

 I'm hoping 🤞🏻 a better understanding of JavaScript is going to accelerate my progress - being as React is a JavaScript library.